Is it possible to take supplements to help you lose weight if you have thyroid disease?

 No amount of metabolism boosters will help normalize your metabolism!

-Other supplements, such as those which reduce your appetite, can also cause metabolic damage if they are used long-term.
+Other supplements, such as those that reduce your appetite, can also cause metabolic damage if they are used long-term.

 Thyroid patients are especially susceptible to this effect because their metabolism is usually lower than normal, to begin with.